 All staff should be aware of their duty to raise concerns, where they exist, about the management of child protection, which may include the attitude or actions of colleagues, poor or unsafe practice and potential failures in the school's safeguarding arrangements.
-If it becomes necessary to consult outside the school, they should speak in the first instance, to the LADO following the Whistleblowing Policy.
+If it becomes necessary to consult outside the school, they should speak to the Local government ombudsman who will advise on ways to proceed which may include contacting the LADO specifically for safeguarding concerns.

 The NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding child protection failures internally.
-Staff can call: 0800 028 0285 line is available from 8:00 AM to 8:00 PM, Monday to Friday and email:
+Staff can call: 0800 028 0285 line is available from 8:00 AM to 8:00 PM, Monday to Friday and email: help@nspcc.org.uk

-help@nspcc.org.uk

-Whistleblowing re the Headteacher should be made to the Chair of the Governing Body whose contact details are readily available to staff (as pertinent to setting).
+Whistleblowing re the Headteacher should be made to the Chair of the Board of Trustees whose contact details are readily available to staff (as pertinent to setting).

-Physical Intervention
+31. Physical Intervention